lccortez/learning-library/oracle-integration-library/core-compentencies/insight/process-mapping-test/process-mapping-test.md

  You will test you mapping and then view the results of the order in the created Console and Dashboard.

 ### Task 1: Test Mapping
-Open the **Order Processing Lab** in Test.
+Open the Integration named **Order Processing Lab** in Test.
 Either use the file named exercise-first-instance.json Download the [exercise-first-instance.json](files/exercise-first-instance.json?download=1) or copy the following information:

  {  <br />